PratikVGaikwad/Jarvis/README.md

-#Jarvis
+# Jarvis
-It's Jarvis using Python-3 Artificial Intelligence where you can easily download or Clone from here.
+This is Jarvis.
+A personal AI assistant made using Python.

-Focus on pip install
+Create a new `data.txt` file in the current folder.

-Create new data.txt file in jarvis's folder/ current folder.
+Also, change paths according to your pc.

-Also change paths acccording to your pc.
+> Edit the path according to your requirements: def screenshot():

-Also in screenshot section Edit path //ss1 or according to your screenshot number.
+	 img = pyautogui.screenshot()

-Thank you...!!!!
+	 `img.save("<Path here>")`